 When we see road rage on the highway we tend to immediately associate it with bad drivers.
-“Of course that person must be crazy, just look at how poorly they’re driving.”
+“Of course that person must be crazy, just look at how aggressive their driving is.”
 In reality, road rage tends to precede poor or even reckless driving.
-You don’t need to be a bad driver to be susceptible to road rage; compare.com explains why it can happen to anyone and how to avoid it.
+You don’t need to be a bad driver to be susceptible to road rage; Compare.com explains why it can happen to anyone and how to avoid it.

 Regardless of how they are driving, don’t engage them.
 Even good drivers can be tempted to not let a road raging driver merge into their lane, honk at them, or flash their lights.
 This sort of engagement with drivers suffering from road rage only makes a bad situation worse.
 The best thing you can do is stay out of their way and be a friendly and courteous driver.
 Don’t respond to any of their negative actions and do your best to remove yourself from the situation.

-Sometimes that will be enough to diffuse a situation.
-However, sometimes just letting them be can also be dangerous.
-If you see a driver whom you fear is likely to cause someone harm, don’t hesitate to report them to the police.
-You will likely need their license plate number and information regarding your current location, as well as a description of the offending driver’s driving.
+Sometimes that will be enough to stop it getting out of hand.
+However, some people just can’t let things go.
+If you see a driver who is driving particularly erratically or dangerously, don’t hesitate to report them to the police.
+You will likely need their license plate number, your current location, and a description of the offending driver’s driving.

 Do you feel like you’re the only good driver on the road?
 Does it seem like nobody on the highway has a clue about what they are doing?
 Maybe you’re getting hot around the collar over the guy who cut you off while talking on his cell phone?
 We understand your frustration, but it’s important not to let your anger get out of control.
-According to Stress.About.com (the stress management arm of About.com), here are some of the top ways to cool your jets before you do something you’ll likely regret.
+Here are some tried and tested ways to cool your jets before you do something you’ll likely regret.